capistrano/sshkit/EXAMPLES.md

 **Note:** The `upload!()` method doesn't honor the values of `within()`, `as()` etc, this will be improved as the library matures, but we're not there yet.

+## Upload a directory of files

+    on hosts do |host|
+      upload! '.', '/tmp/mypwd', recursive: true
+    end

+In this case the `recursive: true` option mirrors the same options which are available to `Net::{SCP,SFTP}`.

 ## Run a command with a different effective group ID

     on hosts do |host|